Saarinen House Tours depart from the Cranbrook Art Museum Peristyle.

-Saarinen House is Eliel Saarinen’s Art Deco masterwork and the jewel of Cranbrook’s architectural treasures.
-Designed in the late 1920s and located at the heart of Cranbrook Academy of Art, from 1930 through 1950 Saarinen House served as the home and studio of the Finnish-American designer Eliel Saarinen—Cranbrook’s first resident architect and the Art Academy’s first president and head of the Architecture Department—and Loja Saarinen—the Academy’s first head of the Weaving Department.
+An Art Deco masterpiece, Saarinen House is the jewel of Cranbrook’s architectural treasures.
+From 1930 through 1950, Saarinen House served as the home and studio of the Finnish-American designers Eliel Saarinen—Cranbrook’s first resident architect and Cranbrook Academy of Art’s first president—and Loja Saarinen—the Academy’s first head of the Weaving Department.

-Advance ticket sales for each weekend close Friday at 9:00am Eastern Time.
-Same-day tickets are not available.
+Advance ticket sales for each weekend close Friday at 10:00am Eastern Time.
+Tours regularly sell out.
 Tickets must be purchased online and cannot be purchased at the house.
-All tours start at Cranbrook Art Museum under the covered Peristyle.

-Spend the day in Bloomfield Hills and plan a visit to Smith House and Saarinen House, located near the Cranbrook campus just a few blocks away.
+Spend the day in Bloomfield Hills and plan a visit to the Frank Lloyd Wright-designed Smith House and Saarinen House.
 Smith House tours take place at 1:00pm prior to all Saarinen House tours.

 When You Arrive

 All tours of Saarinen House depart from Cranbrook Art Museum.
 Free parking is available in the Cranbrook Art Museum lot.
 Follow signs to the main entrance of the Cranbrook Art Museum; the tour begins outside on the Museum Peristyle.

 You do not need to print your ticket.
 You will be asked to provide your name to the Collections Interpreter to verify your ticket.

 Wear a mask.
 Face masks must be worn by all visitors, at all times, inside and outside.
 Your guide will also be wearing a mask.